tschaffter/docker-dnsmasq/README.md

 [Dnsmasq] is a lightweight, easy to configure DNS forwarder, designed to provide DNS (and optionally DHCP and TFTP) services to a small-scale network.
 It can also serve the names of local machines which are not in the global DNS.
-If you own an Asus router, it is possible that [your Asus router is using Dnsmasq].
+If you own an Asus router, it is possible that [your router is using Dnsmasq].

 <img alt="Dnsmasq" src="https://raw.githubusercontent.com/tschaffter/docker-dnsmasq/main/images/dnsmasq-icon.svg" height="100px">